andrespp/docker-vboxweb/README.md

 This image is based on `FROM php:5.6-apache`.

 phpVirtualBox version on `latest` tag is `4.3-3`.
-Check `tags` for more recent version images under development.
+Check `tags` for more recent image versions under development.

 # Quick start